This section is intended for healthcare professionals

 3.The scientific background

-5. Monitoring with EPDS for signs of perinatal depression
+5. Monitoring with EPDS for symptoms of perinatal depression

 6. The cost of perinatal depression in the UK